By: AY1920S2-CS2103T-F11-4 Since: Jun 2016 Licence: MIT

 Prerequisites: List all recipes in the cookbook with the

-command, and view all the ingredients in recipe 1 with thecookbook view recipe INDEX
+cookbook listcommand, and view all the ingredients in recipe 1 with thecookbook view recipe INDEXcommand, using the sample cookbook. -

 Test case: